grrowl/redux-scuttlebutt/README.md

 one of:

-* add encryption over the top of our existing scuttlebutt library
+* add message validation on top of our existing scuttlebutt library
-  * is it as simple as extra pipeing through encrypt/decrypt
+  * is it as simple as adding a secure hash/signature to the message
 * use a different implementation
   * simple-scuttlebutt is maybe better but wraps it up in a state-based model. unfortunate.